hassan-obeid/tr_b_causal_2020/references/retrospectives/mb_retro.md

     3. Did not finish the presentation.
     4. I think it's time to bring in Joan/Vij this week for discussion/suggestion.

-10. 9.
-Week of Apr 26th, 2020
+10. Week of May 3rd, 2020
-    1. Nothing specific
+    1. Learned little more about refactoring
-    2. Generated dataset for Hassan to work on deconfounder
+    2. Worked on refactoring
     3. Did not finish refactoring
-    4. N/A
+    4. Align on objectives past 6/1 regarding extensibility of project and deep cleaning of repo.